 Plus500 doesn’t offer any features for newbies to help them become better traders.
 There are no copy trading or social trading features – which are perfect for beginners!
 And even though they offer educational material, sadly I doubt many people read them.

-eToro is a perfect platform for newer traders.
-Why?
-Because you can take advantage of guru traders and copy their trades.
+eToro is a copy trading platform.
+You can copy the trades made by other traders automatically.
 Copy Trading is a great way to learn how to trade and eToro is the worlds largest copy trading platform with over 4 million traders.

 So if you’ve tried trading on Plus500 and just lost all your money – it’s probably best to give copy trading a go.
 This way you’re not having to make trading calls yourself.
 On eToro, you browse through the profiles of profitable traders, click a button to copy and now all their trades will be copied in your account.